getify/You-Dont-Know-JS/types & grammar/ch3.md

 a.toUpperCase(); // "ABC"
 ```

-So, if you're going to be accessing these properties/methods on your string values regularly, like a `i < a.length` condition in a `for` loop for instance, it might seem to make sense to just have the object-form of the value from the start, so the JS engine doesn't need to implicitly create it for you.
+So, if you're going to be accessing these properties/methods on your string values regularly, like a `i < a.length` condition in a `for` loop for instance, it might seem to make sense to just have the object form of the value from the start, so the JS engine doesn't need to implicitly create it for you.

 But it turns out that's a bad idea.
-Browsers long ago performance-optimized the common cases like `.length`, which means your program will *actually go slower* if you try to "preoptimize" by directly using the object-form (which isn't on the optimized path).
+Browsers long ago performance-optimized the common cases like `.length`, which means your program will *actually go slower* if you try to "preoptimize" by directly using the object form (which isn't on the optimized path).

-In general, there's basically no reason to use the object-form directly.
+In general, there's basically no reason to use the object form directly.
 It's better to just let the boxing happen implicitly where necessary.
 In other words, never do things like `new String("abc")`, `new Number(42)`, etc -- always prefer using the literal primitive values `"abc"` and `42`.

 ### Object Wrapper Gotchas

-There are even some gotchas with using the object wrappers directly that you should be aware of if you *do* choose to ever use them.
+There are some gotchas with using the object wrappers directly that you should be aware of if you *do* choose to ever use them.

 For example, consider `Boolean` wrapped values: